-Molecular devices for in vivo barcoding
+Molecular devices for genomic recording

 Engineering cells to label their genomes with unique barcodes is an effective way of tracking cellular identity, behavior, and history.
 We are interested in developing molecular devices that accomplish this in vivo barcoding with both high efficiency and minimal negative side-effects.
 For instance, we have developed the homing CRISPR system as a versatile platform for in vivo barcoding.
 In this platform, homing guide RNAs (hgRNAs) target their own loci to create highly diverse and unique random mutations.
 Among other topics, we are applying these molecular devices in brain connectome mapping and the deep lineage tracing of embryonic development.